 Washington State and local school boards: Increase and maintain support for the creative and performing arts, vocational education, and physical education.

 Federal Government: Loan money to students at the same rate offered to large banks through the Federal Reserve discount window.

-Washington State Legislature: Lower the threshold for passing a local school bond from 60% to simple majority, the same as a levy.
+Washington State Legislature: Lower the threshold for passing local school bonds from 60% to simple majority, the same as for levies.

 Washington State Legislature: Protect student athletes at public universities and colleges from losing scholarships as a result of injury.